Justin0526/Tikam_Team_BED_SPM_Assignment/README.md

 **User Story:**
 _As a user, I want to update my personal and emergency information, so that caregivers and medical staff can access the data if needed._

-- Edit name, birthday, gender, allergies, contact
+- Edit name, birthday, gender, allergies, chronic conditions, emergency contact
 - Upload profile photo and bio
 - All data linked to the logged-in user